worldcoin/world-id-state-bridge/README.md

 ### Future integrations

 If you want to support World ID on your network, please reach out to us by opening a GitHub issue.
-To support World ID the current requirements area:
+To support World ID the current requirements are:

-- have a native L1<>L2 bridge with Ethereum mainnet and Ethereum Goerli (for testnet)
+- have a native L1<>L2 bridge with Ethereum mainnet and Ethereum Goerli/Sepolia (for testnet integration tests)
 - your network needs to have an EVM execution environment (like Optimism, Arbitrum, Scroll, Polygon zkEVM, zkSync Era, etc)